Jonathan Joseph Covello v. State

 Once officers arrived, the victim explained that her cell phone was missing.
 The officers used the GPS on the phone to track its location to a house on Hernando Street.
 An officer brought the victim to that location to conduct a show up.

 Officer G, a K-9 officer, also responded to the victim’s house, and began to track the scent left by the intruder with his K-9.
 Officer G testified that his K-9 tracked the scent from the victim’s back door to a body of water nearby, resumed the track at a different location, and ended in front of the same house on Hernando Street to which Thomas and Sizemore said they were heading.
 Once tracked to the house on Hernando Street, Officer G was informed that there was someone in the attic of the house.
-Officer G
+Officer G went to the attic, announced his presence, crawled up, and eventually apprehended Covello after he “popped up” and took off to the other side of the attic.

 J.B., a friend of Thomas, testified that she went to Thomas’s house on Hernando Street on the night of the incident to visit him.
 When she and her friends arrived at his house, no one was there, so they went inside and waited on the couch.
 She testified that about five minutes after she arrived, Thomas and Sizemore arrived home, and then a few minutes later, Covello arrived.
-J.B. stated that Covello was “sweaty and panicking when he arrived,” did not have anything in his hands, and was wearing only jeans and no shirt.
+J.B. stated that Covello was “swea *404 ty and panicking when he arrived,” did not have anything in his hands, and was wearing only jeans and no shirt.
 She stated that, when he came in, Covello said “I just robbed somebody” and ran into the bedroom.
 He then ran out of the bedroom and said that the “cops are here, I’m going to the attic.”
 J.B. testified that after hearing that, she decided she and her friends should leave, but when they started to leave the house, police officers were already in the driveway.
 She told the officers that Covello was hiding in the attic.

 Outside the house, Detective C spoke to Sizemore and Thomas.
 He testified that Sizemore was “soaking wet” and “drenched,” like he had just been swimming in his clothes, not just sweating.
 He further testified that Thomas was also wet and his legs were covered in grass and dirt.

 At the house on Hernando Street, Officer M conducted a show-up with the victim using Thomas, Sizemore, and Covello.
-Thomas was shown first to the victim, but she said that he was not the perpetrator because he was too tall with a lot of hair.
+Thomas was shown to the victim first, but the victim said that he was not the perpetrator because he was too tall with a lot of hair.
 Sizemore was shown next, but the victim said he was not the perpetrator because he was shorter with “too much hair” and his hair was blonde (suggesting the perpetrator’s hair was darker).
 The third person she was shown was Covello.
 Unlike Thomas and Sizemore, Covello was in handcuffs during the show-up.
 The victim said she was “pretty sure” that he was the person in her home based on his build and his hair.

-The State entered a photograph of Covello into evidence during its examination of Officer G. After making an in-court identification of Covello as the person he found in the attic, the State attempted to lay the foundation for the photograph of Covello:
+The State entered a photograph of Co-vello into evidence during its examination of Officer G. After making an in-court identification of Covello as the person he found in the attic, the State attempted to lay the foundation for the photograph of Covello:

 Q: Officer, I’m showing you what’s been previously marked as State’s exhibit 51, do you recognize that?